shaun49995/turborepo-shadcn-nextjs-monorepo-ts/README.md

 This template is for creating a monorepo with shadcn/ui. shadcn provides a pnpm sample - this repository has the necessary changes to run the monorepo with npm instead of pnpm.

+The repo consist of:
+Tailwind CSS
+NextJS web app (more apps can be installed in the apps folder) Shadcn components
+Typescript
+npm package manager

 ## Running The Project
 In the root folder run:
 ```bash